overlay

 Cognitive Dissonance as Strategy: Risking Brand Loyalty to Build Legacy

-From a behavioral psychology lens, the brilliance of this campaign lies in its use of cognitive dissonance.
+From a behavioral psychology lens, the brilliance of this campaign lies in its use of cognitive dissonance, a tactic that reinforced Gillette’s brand repositioning strategy.

 For men who encountered the ad, they were being asked to reckon with two realities:

-- The Gillette’s was like a symbol of traditional masculinity
+• The Gillettes were like a symbol of traditional masculinity

 That friction brought focus.
 It made people uncomfortable.
 But in a crowded ecosystem of overexposed, underwhelming content, unease can be a kind of differentiation.